google/fuzzbench/README.md

 FuzzBench is a free service that evaluates fuzzers on a wide variety of real-world benchmarks, at Google scale.
-The goal of FuzzBench is to make it painless to rigorously evaluate fuzzing research and make fuzzing research easier for the community to adopt.
+The goal of FuzzBench is to make it painless and affordable to rigorously evaluate fuzzing research and make fuzzing research easier for the community to adopt.
 We invite members of the research community to contribute their fuzzers and give us feedback on improving our evaluation techniques.

 FuzzBench provides: